OSHA Heat Rule: What Employers Should Know

 Observation for Signs and Symptoms

-Recognizing heat-related illness symptoms early is crucial to prevent serious conditions.
+Recognizing heat illness symptoms early is crucial to prevent serious conditions, and observation helps identify heat stress symptoms before they worsen.
 The standard includes three main methods for observation:

 1. Buddy System: Employees pair up to watch for each other’s symptoms.

-2. Supervisor/Coordinator Observation: Supervisors or coordinators monitor up to 20 employees for symptoms.
+2. Supervisor/Coordinator Observation: Supervisors or coordinators monitor up to 20 employees for symptoms and, when appropriate under the employer’s procedures, body temperature.

 3. Communication Every 2 Hours: Employers must ensure regular two-way communication with employees working alone and check in every two hours.